 - One or more of the provisions are invalid.
 When each partner works with their own attorney, these risks are reduced.
 However, even if a certain provision is invalid, the court may still choose to enforce other valid provisions that do not rely on the invalid provision.

 - The information provided was false or incomplete.
 Complete transparency is necessary to create a valid prenuptial agreement – and it can help the partners start their marriage in an atmosphere of trust and openness.

 - Each spouse did not have their own independent counsel.
-Each spouse’s separate interests are at stake, so each spouse must be represented by an attorney who is looking out only for that person’s interest.
+Each spouse’s separate interests are at stake, so each spouse must be represented by a Raleigh prenuptial agreement attorney who is looking out only for that person’s interest.

 - The agreement, or some part of it, is “unconscionable” or grossly unfair.
 These agreements will not be enforced by the court, even if both parties willingly agreed to the terms.